wp-plugins/alpine-photo-tile-for-picasa-and-google-plus/readme.txt

 == Installation ==

+**Picasa and Google Plus Plugin Installation**

-1. Upload `alpine-photo-tile-for-picasa` folder to the `/wp-content/plugins/` directory
+1. Go to the *Plugins->Add New* section of the Admin Panel.
-2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Use the widget like any other widget.
+2. Either search for "Alpine PhotoTile for Picasa and Google Plus" or upload the `alpine-photo-tile-for-picasa-and-google-plus` folder using the upload tool.
+3. Go to the *Plugins->Installed Plugins* and activate the "Alpine PhotoTile for Picasa and Google Plus" plugin.

+**Using the Picasa and Google Plus Widget**

+4. Use the widget like any other widget.
+Go to *Appearance->Widgets* in the left menu.
+Find the rectangle labeled "Alpine PhotoTile for Picasa and Google Plus".
+Click and drag the rectangle to one of the sidebar containers on the right.
-4. Customize based on your preference.
+5. Customize Alpine PhotoTile for Picasa and Google Plus plugin based on your preference.

+**Using the Picasa and Google Plus Shortcode**

+6. A shortcode is a line of texted used for loading plugins within WordPress pages or posts.
+Rather than explaining how to setup the shortcode, I have added a tool to the Alpine PhotoTile for Picasa and Google Plus plugin that generates the shortcode for you.
+Visit the "Shortcode Generator" on the Picasa and Google Plus plugin's settings page (*Settings->AlpineTile: Picasa and Google Plus->Shortcode Generator*).

 == Frequently Asked Questions ==

-= How do I find my Picasa User ID or Album ID? =
+= How do I find my Google Plus (Picasa) User ID or Album ID? =

 Since Picasa has been combined with Google Plus, Picasa photo albums are also Google Plus photo albums.
 This also means that there are different ways of finding your ID's depending on whether you start at the Picasa website or your Google Plus page.